IHTSDO/snowstorm/docs/loading-snomed.md

 and then click on 'Execute' and then note the id of the import as you will need it for the next step (it will look something like - _d0b30d96-3714-443e-99a5-2f282b1f1b0_).

 You now need to upload the SNOMED release zip file.
-You can do this through the swagger interface at the *imports/archive* end point, but the following will allow you to run it using curl to do this from the command line (*this example uses the January 2025 release*):
+You can do this through the swagger interface at the `/imports/{importId}/archive` endpoint, but the following will allow you to run it using curl to do this from the command line (*this example uses the January 2025 release*):

 ```bash
 curl -X POST --header 'Content-Type: multipart/form-data' --header 'Accept: application/json' -F file=@SnomedCT_InternationalRF2_PRODUCTION_20250101T120000Z.zip 'http://localhost:8080/imports/<import id>/archive'